demisto/content/Packs/Druva/Integrations/Druva/README.md

 ### druva-endpoint-decommission
 ***
-Remote Wipe Infected Endpoint Resource
+Remote Wipe Infected Endpoint Resource.
+Delete a quarantined Snapshot.
+Warning: This command will remote wipe data from the end point.
+This action can not be undone.

 #### Base Command